EJ-G0mez/Crafting_System/README.md

   public Blueprint class extends ActorComponent Inventory_Component {

-    public Dictionary<Parent_Item, int> inventory; // This dictionary will allow the player to store any kind or item and know how many of said item are available.
+    public Dictionary<Item_Parent, int> inventory; // This dictionary will allow the player to store any kind or item and know how many of said item are available.

     .......
   }